B2B LinkedIn Content Strategy: Brand-Centric Authority First Framework

 To ensure the Authority First Framework is effectively building your brand on LinkedIn, it’s essential to track your performance and measure success using relevant metrics.
 While creating and sharing high-quality content is critical, evaluating how your audience interacts with it—and refining your strategy based on these insights—makes the difference between good and great LinkedIn content.
 In this section, we’ll explore key metrics and analytics to focus on, the tools you can use to track them, and how to interpret the data to improve your overall strategy.

-1. Key Performance Indicators (KPIs) for LinkedIn Success
+Key Performance Indicators (KPIs) for LinkedIn Success

-Not all metrics are created equal.
+Not all metrics were created equal.
 Focusing on the right Key Performance Indicators (KPIs) allows you to measure meaningful progress toward your goals.
 Let’s break down the essential KPIs you should track for LinkedIn.

 Engagement Rate